selkies-project/selkies-operator/README.md

-# Kubernetes App Launcher
+# Selkies - Stateful Workload Operator

-Operator for orchestrating per-user stateful workloads.
+Selkies is a platform built on GKE to orchestrate per-user stateful workloads.

 ## Limitations